 This course will provide you with fundamental knowledge of the core concepts of biology and their applications to everyday life.
-Biology, the science of life, concentrates on the structure, function, distribution, adaptation, interactions, origins, and evolution of living organisms.
-The core concepts discussed in this course are organized into four core areas: cells, genes, evolution, and ecology.
-We approach this course by (1) engaging students by relating biology content to their lives and the greater society; (2) helping students understand the process of science by teaching critical thinking skills that can be used in everyday life; and (3) demonstrating how biology's broader themes - such as evolution and the relationship of structure to function - serve to unify the entire subject.
+Biology, the science of life, concentrates on the structure, function, distribution, interactions, patterns, and energy of living organisms.
+The core concepts discussed in this course are organized into three core areas: cells, genetics, and animal structure.
+We approach this course by (1) engaging students by relating biology content to their lives and the greater society; (2) helping students understand the process of science by teaching critical thinking skills that can be used in everyday life; and (3) demonstrating how biology's broader themes - such as nutrition and digestion, and the relationship of structure to function - serve to unify the entire subject.